 Tracker dogs are probably best known to the general public for their ability to detect drugs and explosives.
-But they also are able to smell the corona virus.
-It is not new that tracker dogs have been used for medical purposes.
+But they are also able to smell the coronavirus.
+The use of tracker dogs for medical purposes is not new.
 Dogs are already being trained to detect different types of cancer.
 “Each cancer has its own specific odor and the dogs can smell that.
-It’s also the case with viral infections and even malaria”, says Chris Callewaert, researcher at Ghent University.
+It’s also the case with viral infections and even malaria,” says Chris Callewaert.

 Faster, more accurate and cheaper

-In addition, it would also be a lot cheaper if we replaced the PCR tests with tracker dogs.
-“We are talking about a saving of roughly eight million euros per 42,000 samples.
-The PCR tests cost so much because they require a lot of people: to administer the test, to transport the test to a lab and then the lab personnel themselves.
-With tracking dogs, you only need a guide and the dog itself,” explains Callewaert.
-“And it’s much faster: you’ll know the result within seconds.”
+It would also be a lot cheaper if we replaced the PCR tests with tracker dogs.
+“We are talking about a saving of some eight million euros for 42,000 samples.
+That's because PCR tests require a lot of people: to administer the test, to transport the test to a lab, and then the lab personnel themselves.
+With tracking dogs, all you need is a handler and the dog itself,” Callewaert explains.
+“And it’s much faster: you know the result within seconds.”

 Done with testing?

-Will tracking dogs completely replace the tests over the long term?
-“That is not the goal, but it might be possible in certain situations.
-In countries such as Lebanon, Saudi Arabia, Finland, France and the United Arab Emirates, dogs are already being used at airports and at national borders.
-People arriving by plane are therefore immediately tested by the dogs.”
+Will we eventually be able to replace testing with tracker dogs?
+“That is not the goal, but in principle it could be done in certain scenarios.
+In countries such as Lebanon, Saudi Arabia, Finland, France and the United Arab Emirates, dogs are already being used at airports and land borders.
+People arriving by plane are immediately tested using dogs.”

-In time, this could happen in Belgium too.
+So this could also be done in Belgium.
 “There are various options.
-The airports are of course a first option, but in the long term, testing should also be possible at major events, in residential care centers and even in hospitals”, says Callewaert.
+The airports are first in line of course, but it should also be possible at large events or even in hospitals,” says Callewaert.
 “Of course it’s not up to us to decide where the dogs will be used.
 But the list of possibilities is long.”